 Simple English definitions for legal terms

-Read a random definition: malicious use of process
+Read a random definition: breaking of entail

 A surreptitious-entry search warrant is a legal document that allows law enforcement officers to secretly enter a private property without the owner's knowledge or consent.
 This type of warrant is used to search for evidence of a crime and collect intangible evidence, such as photographs and eyewitness information.
 It is also known as a covert-entry or sneak-and-peek search warrant.
 Information gathered during the search can later be used to support a search warrant under which physical evidence can be seized.